Seven main principles in Dairy Herd Management

 Heat Detection – Using the Latest Technology

 Determining when cows are in heat is the cornerstone of maximizing reproduction.
 Some farms simply train staff to visually monitor cows.
 Standing to be mounted is an obvious sign of being in heat.
 Cows in heat may also have mucus discharge and become restless.
 This restlessness enables heat to be detected by activity monitors.
-Much like human pedometers, activity monitors track how much a cow walks.
+Much like human pedometers, activity monitors track how much a cow walk.
 Peaks in activity can indicate a cow in heat.
 Using pedometers on cows eligible for heat can lead to a higher rate of heat detection and more efficient breeding.
-They can be especially useful on large or spread out farms, where it may be difficult for staff to visually monitor each cow.
+They can be especially useful on large or spread-out farms, where it may be difficult for staff to visually monitor each cow.

 The biggest factor that affects calf health in the first few weeks is whether they are kept in a clean environment.
 When calves are first born, they should be placed within a clean, dry pen.
 Afterwards, they can be kept either in individual pens or in small groups.
 If you keep your calves in groups, separate groups by age and size.
 The key is to minimize access to manure, which harbors pathogens that can cause scours, the most common calf disease.
 Make sure that all equipment for calf feeding is kept clean, and all staff should wash their hands between handling adult cows and calves.
-In the first 12 hours after birth, each calf should be fed 4 liters of colostrums, either through a tube or a bottle, to boost their immune health.
+In the first 12 hours after birth, each calf should be fed 4 liters of colostrum, either through a tube or a bottle, to boost their immune health.
 In their first couple of months, calves do not have fully developed rumens and therefore cannot digest solid food.
 They need to consume about 15% of their body weight in milk each day.
 Starting during their first week, you can introduce concentrates and high-quality hay so that calves begin to develop their rumen and get used to forage.
 This will help to prepare them for weaning.

 Milking is never as simple as connecting cows to the equipment.
 The following tips will help to make milking as efficient and low-stress as possible: